To offer a well rounded approach to cutting edge technologies, Bizagi features its RPA integration capabilities with UiPath.

 "DataTable Property 2": "Value"

 Objects, Arrays and Data Tables are structures that internally store parameters of the first described types.
-This means that the value of each defined property of this objects must be defined as one of the "static" types or a nested dynamic type.
+This means that the value of each defined property of this objects must be defined as one of the "static" types you can't use a nested dynamic type.
 If you don't modify the value of this parameters, Bizagi Studio will interpret it as a String.